 If your backpack got wet in the rain simply hang it to air dry, opening all the zippers and pulling the lining towards the outside to speed up the drying.
-Drying your backpack in a dryer or it would shrink.
+Drying your backpack in a dryer would make it shrink.

 - Your backpack hates washing machines.
 Here’s our suggestions: Place it in the sink or a bucket of cold water with regular laundry detergent.
 Smokers can add a cup of white vinegar (for removing cannabis/tobacco smell) at this stage.
 Swish around gently.
 Soap up stains or dirty areas by hand with laundry soap.
 Keep in mind that natural fibers are damaged by bleach and harsh detergents.

 It is recommended to not leave the backpack soaking for a long time as this would damage the water repellency.

 - Immediately rinse with cold water until there are no more suds.
 2 or 3 rinses should be enough.
 Empty bucket in between rinses.

 Hang to dry in the shade.
 DO NOT USE DRYER.

 You can pull the black lining towards the outside to facilitate drying.

 - If needed, iron on highest heat setting with maximum steam, insisting on the edges of the flap so that it looks really flat.
 Make sure that the sole of your iron is perfectly clean before your start.
 Apply a lot of pressure and steam.
 You can also iron all the sides of the backpack if you want to.